7aitsev/ansible-tuto/step-06/README.md

 # Ansible tutorial: Restarting when config is correct

-We've installed apache, pushed our virtualhost and restarted the server.
+We've installed Apache, pushed our virtualhost and restarted the server.
 But what if we wanted the playbook to restart the server only if the config is correct?
 Let's do that.